Building with CMake

 Execute the following:

-The necessary build files are created inside the sibling directory.
+The necessary build files are created inside the chosen directory.
 To make sure that everything worked as intended try to compile and run the cherrySim_runner and cherrySim_tester projects.
-In case you are using visual studio, open the Solution file (.sln), right click the projects on the left side and select "start up project".
+In case you are using visual studio, open the Solution file (.sln), right click the projects on the left side and select "start project" to choose your target.

 The Simulator also supports to be built as a Web Application with Emscripten.